attack-monkey/hyperwrap/README.md

 # Meet hyperwrap

-Hyperwrap embodies the principles of hyperapp and transfers them to react, turning react into a simple to use functional framework.
+Hyperwrap embodies the principles of hyperapp and transfers them to react, turning react into a simple to use **functional framework**.

 # A few notes

 - Hyperwrap is written in typescript
 - In Hyperwrap there is no local state and no class components to worry about.
-- Immutable state changes are simple - even with a deeply nested object.
+- Global state changes are simple - even with a deeply nested object.

 # Install